 A compound file is divided into equal-length sectors.
 The first sector contains the compound file header.
-Subsequent sectors are identified by a 32-bit non-negative integer number, called the sector number.
+Subsequent sectors are identified by a 32-bit nonnegative integer number, called the sector number.

-A group of sectors can form a sector chain, which is a linked list of sectors forming a logical byte array, even though the sectors can be in non-consecutive locations in the compound file.
-For example, shown are two sector chains.
+A group of sectors can form a sector chain, which is a linked list of sectors forming a logical byte array, even though the sectors can be in non-consecutive locations in the compound file (2).
+For example, the following figure shows two sector chains.
 A sector chain starts at sector #0, continues to sector #2, and ends at sector #4.
-Another sector chain starts at sector #1, and ends at sector #3.
+Another sector chain starts at sector #1 and ends at sector #3.